 Some people just don’t like being in a crowd.
 Sitting on the aisle seat allows them some breathing room.
 If you’re one of these people, try to get to class early as the aisle seats are a hot commodity.

 If you like the side seats, get used to being climbed over.
 It’s an undeniable likelihood of a lecture class.
 Make sure you get your bag out of the way or even stand up to let a classmate pass.
 If you choose the side seats, don’t get grumpy when someone squeezes past you–you chose to sit there, after all.

-If you’re sitting in the aisle for a quick get away, you might be more focused on getting out of lecture than actually focus on the class itself.
+If you’re sitting in the aisle for a quick getaway, you might be more focused on getting out of the lecture hall than actually focus on the class itself.
 The aisle can be liberating, but with that freedom comes daydreaming or misguided focus.

 The best place in a lecture has a whole bunch of factors: the student, the schedule, the classmates, and the type of class it is.
 For the first few weeks experiment with your seating arrangement and see what works best for you!